mgks/Android-SmartWebView/README.md

 **[GitHub Sponsors](https://github.com/sponsors/mgks):** Support this project and my other work by becoming a GitHub sponsor, it means a lot :)

-**[Get Smart WebView Plugins](https://mgks.dev/blog/smart-webview#plugins):** You can also support this project by getting plugins made specifically for Smart WebView.
-Some of the features/plugins include - Google Login, QR/Barcode Reader, and more.
+**[Get Smart WebView Plugins](https://mgks.dev/app/smart-webview-documentation#plugins):** You can also support this project by getting plugins made specifically for Smart WebView.
+Some of the features/plugins include - Google AdMob, Authentication, QR/Barcode Reader, and more.

-**[Join Discussions](https://github.com/mgks/Android-SmartWebView/discussions):** Feedbacks have helped this project become what it is today, share your honest feedback in [Discussion Board](https://github.com/mgks/Android-SmartWebView/discussions), [Email me](mailto:hello@mgks.dev) or report your project [Issues](https://github.com/mgks/Android-SmartWebView/issues) here.
+**[Join Discussions](https://github.com/mgks/Android-SmartWebView/discussions):** Feedbacks have helped this project become what it is today, share your honest feedback on discussions board, [Email me](mailto:hello@mgks.dev) or report your project [Issues](https://github.com/mgks/Android-SmartWebView/issues) here.

 **[Follow Me](https://github.com/mgks) on GitHub** | **Add Project to Watchlist** | **Star the Project**